AdobeDocs/dynamic-media-developer-resources.en/help/aem-is-ir-api/ir-api/http-protocol/image-rendering-api-ref/c-ir-http-protocol-ref/c-ir-http-protocol-syntax-and-features/c-ir-command-macros.md

 *[!DNL name]* is not case-sensitive and can consist of any combination of ASCII letters, numbers , '-', '_', and '.' characters.

 Invoke macros anywhere in a request after the '?', or anywhere within a `vignette::Modifier` field.
-Macros can only represent one or more complete Image Rendering commands and must be separated from other commands with '&' separators.
+Macros can only represent one or more Image Rendering commands and must be separated from other commands with '&' separators.

 Macro invocations are replaced by their substitution strings early during parsing.
 Commands within macros override the same commands in the request if they occur before the macro invocation in the request.
-This is different from `vignette::Modifier`, where commands in the request string will always override commands in the `vignette::Modifier` string, regardless of the position in the request.
+This workflow is different from `vignette::Modifier`, where commands in the request string override commands in the `vignette::Modifier` string, regardless of the position in the request.

 Command macros cannot have argument values, but custom variables may be used to pass values from the request into the macro.